Western IRB (WIRB)

 - Once the study is approved, WIRB will place an institutional hold on the study, for Emory IRB (and Sponsor, if they request) to to have a last brief review.

-- Emory reviews final consent language for local requirements, and ensures all ancillary approvals are in place (mainly Office of Quality).
+- Your Emory analyst reviews final consent language for local requirements and ensures all ancillary approvals are in place (mainly Office of Quality).